 The service we provide

-Our aim of care at Cedar Court is to ensure that all our residents receive the highest standards of care and attention whilst maintaining their dignity and privacy at all times.
-We provide lots of enjoyment and even more essentially, lots of tender loving care.
+Our aim of care at Cedar Court is to ensure that all our residents receive the highest standards of care and attention, whilst maintaining their dignity and privacy at all times.
+We provide plenty of enjoyment and, even more essentially, lots of tender loving care.

-Our dedicated team of staff are in tune with each of our residents requirements to ensure maximum possible comfort, well being and happiness.
+Our dedicated team of staff is in tune with our residents’ requirements, to ensure maximum possible comfort, well being and happiness.

-Our 24 hour staffing, including qualified nurses ensures that personal assistance is always available with washing dressing, bathing and toilet needs.
+Our 24 hour staffing, including qualified nurses ensures, that personal assistance with washing dressing, bathing and toileting needs is always available .
 A resident need never be embarrassed about any help which they may require, our staff are courteous and respectful at all times and will always put your concerns at ease.